capi1206/CounselorBot/README.md

 SLACK_APP_LEVEL_TOKEN: The App Level Token from Step 3
 SLACK_CHANNEL_ID: The ID of the Slack channel where your bot will operate (if applicable) We will use the slack-bolt python package.
 It’s a framework to build Slack apps in a flash with the latest platform features.
-You can simply install it via pip:

 ## Text to voice

-Tect to voice to generate an answer back to the user is in `text2voice/text2voice.py` in this script an audio file is generated from a sample input.
+Text to voice to generate an answer back to the user is in `text2voice/text2voice.py` in this script an audio file is generated from a sample input.
 Here is documentation of the library TTS https://docs.coqui.ai/en/latest/inference.html.
+This one requires `torch` and `TTS` that needs a conflicting version of `numpy` (greater than 2) so it has to be run separately.